pivotal/docs-tap/getting-started/about-supply-chains.md

    </td>
    <td><code>ootb-supply-chain-testing-scanning.tanzu.vmware.com</code>
    </td>
-   <td>The Out of the Box Testing and Scanning contains all of the same elements as the Out of the Box Testing supply chains but it also includes integrations out of the box with the secure scanning components of Tanzu Application Platform.
+   <td>Out of the Box Testing and Scanning contains all of the same elements as the Out of the Box Testing supply chain but it also includes integrations out of the box with the secure scanning components of Tanzu Application Platform.
 <ul>

 <li>The application is tested using the provided Tekton pipeline.